 Order of calculation refers to the sequence in which numerical operations are performed.
 Division and multiplication are performed before addition or subtraction.
 There is a common tendency to expect calculations to be made from left to right as the equation would be read in English.
-Calc evaluations the entire formula, then based upon programming precedence breaks the formula down executing multiplication and division operations before other operations.
-Due to this fact when creating formulas you should test your formula to make sure that the correct result is being obtained.
+Calc evaluates the entire formula, then based upon programming precedence breaks the formula down executing multiplication and division operations before other operations.
+Therefore, when creating formulas you should test your formula to make sure that the correct result is being obtained.
 An example of order of calculation in operation follows.